samikroy/kql-store/Analyze SigninLogs.md

-Query 1 : Take 1 from SignIn Logs to verify the data set existance.
+Query 1 : Take 1 from SignIn Logs to verify the data set existence.

 ```
 SigninLogs